Achi-Wu/Rig-Ctrl-Tools/README.md

 # Rig-Ctrl-Tools
-This tools is use for making ctrl in rigging process
+This tools is use for making controller in rigging process

 ## Description
-In my rigging project I have to create a lot of Ctrl in many designs to use in a single project it makes me wonder is there anyway to help me shorten this process, though there are many of tools that can helps me to create Ctrl to use but would it be better if I create one which suit to my use and that is the reason why I create this code
+In my rigging project I have to create a lot of controller in many designs to use in a single project it makes me wonder is there anyway to help me shorten this process, though there are many of tools that can helps me to create controller but would it be better if I create one which suit to my use and that is the reason why I create this code

 ## Installation
 You can install this tools by copy this code to script editor in maya